Nafis2605/CIA_Web/README.md

 5. Upload a **.vtp** file from the **vtp_files** folder manually.

 6. Open Developer Tools in Chrome: Right click > Inspect > WebXR
-   Note: Reload page if the WebXR Emulator is not detected!
+<br  />Note: Reload page if the WebXR Emulator is not detected!

 ## Accessing WebXR